 Group B strep is common in pregnant women and rarely causes any problems.

 It’s not routinely tested for, but maybe found during tests carried out for another reason, such as a urine test or vaginal swab.
-Unlucky for me, my urine test showed signs but I gave birth before the details were passed on.
+Unlucky for me, my urine test never showed signs and I was never tested.

-Thomas was born quickly, under the care of a midwife and consultant team due to my excess water.
-He was born a healthy 9lb baby.
-However, very quickly after leaving the care of the hospital.
-Things changed, faster than you can imagine.
+Under the care of a midwife and consultant team due to my excess water, Thomas was born quickly.
+He was born a healthy 9lb baby, however, very quickly after leaving the care of the hospital.
+Things changed faster than you can imagine.
 Poor feeding, fussiness, not opening his eyes.
 My mother’s instinct kicked in.
-6.25 am on the 21st September 2010, after the most awful night of my life he was admitted to hospital for observation.
-From the time he was admitted, to the time he had his first round of antibiotics at 10 am to the moment he was plugged onto life support, I can’t tell you how rapidly he went down ill, a matter of hours.
+6.25 am on the 21st September 2010, after an awful night, he was admitted to hospital for observation.
+From the time he was admitted to the time he had his first round of antibiotics at 10 am to the moment he was plugged onto life support, I can’t tell you how rapidly he went downhill, a matter of hours.

 In September, it will be the 10 year anniversary and Thomas’ 10th birthday!
 A day that will be a day of celebration but also marked with a little bit of sadness that his life changed so dramatically.

-I did a lot of self-blame when you are told you are the carrier as a Mum you burden yourself with guilt.
-‘Could I have done something differently, maybe I should have gone to the hospital sooner, were their signs I was a carrier?’
-Even now the years have passed, I still wonder if I really could have made a difference.
+I did a lot of self-blame when I was told I was the carrier.
+As a Mum, you burden yourself with guilt.
+‘Could I have done something differently?
+Maybe I should have gone to the hospital sooner, were their signs I was a carrier?’
+Even now, the years have passed, I still wonder if I really could have made a difference.
 Since that time, we’ve plodded on as a family of four with life-altering upheavals, optimism about Thomas’ future.
 Sadly, we knew very early on that there was significant brain damage.